magento/magento2/app/code/Magento/Elasticsearch/README.md

 #Magento_Elasticsearch module

-Magento_Elasticsearch module allows using Elastic search engine for the product searching capabilities.
+Magento_Elasticsearch module allows using the Elasticsearch engine for the product searching capabilities.

 The module implements Magento_Search library interfaces.